robinmordasiewicz/presentation/README.md

 F5 Distributed Cloud is one of the largest most advanced CSP, providing multi-cloud networking, high performance network DDoS, WebApp and API protections, Advanced Bot Protection, containerized workload management, over the internet or within your private networks, and connected to all the major Network as a Service providers, packet Fabric, Megaport.

+Cloud providers Emphasize connectivity over security, at F5 we have a pedigree in security software.

 ## F5 Distributed Cloud versus Akamai

 F5 Distributed Cloud and Akamai are competitors in CDN technology as well as advanced edge security, and distributed computing.
 F5 Distributed Cloud is ostenisbly one of the largest service providers on the planet with more BGP peers (5,445) than the other cloud service providers combined.
 More BGP peers are important in shortening the path, providing multiple paths, bypassing slow or expensive transit providers, and improved performance through network health and visibility.
 F5 Distributed cloud has 31 PoPs which are located in every major region around the world, which are all colocated in Equinex Metal locations.
 Akamai takes a different approach, rather than leveraging BGP peers, they have built 4,100 PoPs (Points of Presence).
 Where F5 Distributed Cloud has taken the approach of using BGP to build the most robust cloud service provider network, Akamai's business is focused on building real estate.